ocaml/ocaml.org/data/tutorials/language/5rt_02_compiler_frontend.md

 Core uses the OCaml module system quite extensively to provide a complete replacement standard library.
-It collects these modules into a single `Std` module, which provides a single module that needs to be opened to import the replacement modules and functions. [errors/reducing verbosity in]{.idx}
+It collects these modules into a single `Std` module, which provides a single module that needs to be opened to import the replacement modules and functions.

 There's one downside to this approach: type errors suddenly get much more verbose.
 We can see this if you run the vanilla OCaml toplevel (not `utop`).